 Cities are made up of tight 90 degree turns and tons of variables that require constant steering (parked cars, pedestrians, other cyclists) - and that means handling is just as important to safety as stability is.

-Two wheeled bikes (like the Urban Arrow and the Babboe City) have remarkable handling because of their independent front-wheel steering.
+Two wheeled bikes (like the Urban Arrow, Bullit and the Babboe City) have remarkable handling because of their independent front-wheel steering.
 The front wheel moves with the handlebar via a long steering rod, so it feels like a regular bike (especially the Bullit which assumes a longer commute and positions the rider in a performance position).
 And despite their wheelbase they have remarkable steering radius.
 Fun to ride too.

 Three wheeled bikes like the Babboe Curve, Babboe City and Christiana Bikes are all in the "ice cream bike" variety.
-These all have a very cleverly placed pivot below the box which means you're steering the the whole box (with the wheels), not just the wheels.
+These all have a very cleverly placed pivot below the box which means you're steering the the whole box, not just the wheels.
 It does feel more unwieldy but then again, many people are fine with this, because good lord these bikes feel safe.
 And they are.

 And then there's the Danes.
 Curiously, in Holland most people carry kids in a two-wheel and cargo in a three wheel.
 The Danes do the exact opposite.
 Their cargo bikes are two-wheeled affairs that are devilishly speedy.
 Perhaps the Danes carry less cargo and make more trips - kind of like a North American bike courier.
 Perhaps the Dutch like to make less trips with more goods - kind of like a dump truck.
 We don't know.
 But, the Danish three wheeled cargo bike is a thing of remarkable innovation.
 Like other three-wheeled cargo bikes, they are stable.
 But, unlike Dutch cargo bikes they also have independent steering - the box doesn't move.

 However, one quick word between Nihola and Butchers & Bicycles.
-If you want a bike where you can keep your feet on the pedals while standing still, the Butchers & Bicycles won't play nice.
-The wheels may tilt when the frame is moving, but the when the wheels aren't moving it's the frame that tilts.
+If you want a bike where you can keep your feet on the pedals while standing still, the Butchers & Bicycles isn't for you.
+Like two-wheeled cargo bikes it needs one foot on the ground as well as a tiny bit of speed before things feel 100% stable.
 So, while the handling may be arguably better than a Nihola, the Nihola still wins for overall stability.
 If you're a confident bike rider already, the Butchers & Bicycles is probably calling you.
 If you like the idea of zero learning curve: Nihola.

 WEIGHT & EFFICIENCY